The Best Shooting Rests in 2023

 The BOG FieldPod is a lot like the Caldwell Deadshot Fieldpod, which adjusts in height from 20” to 42”, weighs just 6 pounds, and can be used with a shotgun, rifle, or crossbow.

 A new design by Birchwood Casey just hit the industry and is available for pre-order.
-The exploding large-format pistol market has been woefully underserved when it comes to dedicaeted shooting rests, an opportunity Birchwood Casey is looking to capitalize on with their new rest.
+The exploding large-format pistol market has been woefully underserved when it comes to dedicated shooting rests, an opportunity Birchwood Casey is looking to capitalize on with their new AR-pistol rest.

 Founded in 1948, Birchwood Casey makes everything from shooting rests to cleaning kits, clay throwers, and specialty shooting targets.